 BC Tax Review

-BC Tax is a tax relief company based in Boulder, CO.
+BC Tax is a tax relief company based in Westminster, CO.
 The company was founded in 2001 and offers tax relief services to individuals and businesses in 50 states (and Washington, DC).

 - Minimum tax debt of $1,250.
 BC Tax only considers taxpayers with at least $1,250 in tax debt, which is less than the minimum required by most tax relief firms.